Skip to main content

 Funding Scheme Project Title Approved Amount (HK$)

-The Hong Kong Jockey Club Charities Trust Implementing a community support project for patients of Parkinson’s disease* 12,870,000
+The Hong Kong Jockey Club Charities Trust The Jockey Club Movin’ Care for Parkinson's Disease Project*

 General Research Fund 2020/2021, Research Grants Council ‘Mindfulness in stillness’ or ‘mindfulness in motion’?
 A randomized controlled trial on the effects and acceptability of individual mindfulness techniques – meditation and yoga – on anxiety and depression in people with Parkinson’s disease 979,252